nagvbt/nagvbt.github.io/blog/2012-07-08-basics-of-atl.md

 4. ATL's Component Class Hierarchy
 5. FAQ

-**1\.
-Definition of ATL** The Active Template Library (ATL) is a set of template-based C++ classes that allows to create small, fast Component Object Model (COM) objects.
+**1. Definition of ATL** The Active Template Library (ATL) is a set of template-based C++ classes that allows to create small, fast Component Object Model (COM) objects.

+**2. ATL Features**
-**2\.
-ATL Features** 1.ATL provides two types of wizards a.
-AppWizard: AppWizard creates the initial ATL project. b.
+1. ATL provides two types of wizards

+a.
+AppWizard: AppWizard creates the initial ATL project.
+b.
 Object Wizard: Object Wizard produces code for basic COM components.

 2. Built-in support for basic COM functionality such as IUnknown, class factories, IDispatch (automation), dual interfaces and self-registration.